-- A customer account must have at least 1TB of High Velocity Storage (HVS) in order to maintain basic functionality.
+- To maintain basic functionality, a customer account must have at least 1TB of High-Velocity Storage (HVS).
 (Mandatory in every installation)

 - Content may be moved or copied from NEP HVS and/or NEP HDS Storages to AWS Glacier- or AWS Deep Glacier storage.

-- Deleted content is put into quarantine, and is kept for 10 days before it is unrecoverable.
+- Deleted content is put into quarantine and is kept for 10 days before it is unrecoverable.
 Contact NEP support to recover accidentally deleted material.
-This service is supported by Mediabank on all storage solutions.
+Mediabank supports this service on all storage solutions.